Pleasure of sin has been placed into such a category by ungodly individuals who through promotion make it appear as

 The prophet Jeremiah, in speaking the words of the Lord, gave a plea for the reformation of the soul: Thus saith the Lord, Stand you in the ways, and see, and ask for the old paths, where is the good way, and walk therein, and you shall find rest for your souls.
 But they said, We will not walk therein (Jeremiah 6:16).

-Pleasure of sin has engulfed many lands, once godly nations, having allowed the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
-The consequences of doing so is not being promulgated as it once was, with the church in many cases, opening the door for further spreading of the ungodliness of man.
+Pleasure of sin has engulfed many lands; allowing the ungodly to manifest their wares of sinfulness, even making laws and rulings to accommodate such ungodly agenda.
+The consequences of doing so is not being promulgated as it once was, even within the church, opening the door for further spreading of the ungodliness of man.

-Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin (passing pleasure of sin) for a season (Hebrews 11:24-25).
+Scripture reveals: By faith Moses, when he was come to years (come of age), refused to be called the son of Pharaoh's daughter; choosing rather to suffer affliction with the people of God, than to enjoy the pleasure of sin for a season (Hebrews 11:24-25).

 It was noted that Moses showed he preferred being called an Israelite (which he was) to that of an earthly adoption by Pharaoh's daughter.
 He esteemed afflictions and reproaches, with the people of God, better than the pleasure of sin and earthly riches for a season.

-Pleasure of sin has become a part of many once godly nations; who have forfeited their right to be called a godly nation.
-They are now headed towards a pagan nation status, as the righteousness of God is slowly erased from their makeup.
+Pleasure of sin has become a makeup of many nations; who have forfeited their right to be called a godly nation.
+They are now headed towards a pagan nation status, as the righteousness of God is slowly erased out.
 The enhancement of sin dominates the scene rather than godly attributes that once existed.

 There is an ongoing effort to promote sinfulness, with the pleasure of sin being highlighted, rather than taking a stand, in the face of possible affliction and reproach for having done so!
 In a world dominated by the sinfulness of man, one needs to evaluate their own stand, as to whom they will serve.